jimmiecarlsson/Scheduler.Cli/README.md

 # Scheduler

-A simple scheduling application built as a **Console App** to start with.
+A simple scheduling application cli built as a **Console App** to start with.
 The structure is modular so the same core logic can later be reused in a Web App.

 ## Project structure
 ```
-Scheduler.Console/
+Scheduler.Cli/
   Program.cs
   Domain/        // business rules and models
   Application/   // use cases (e.g. BuildWeekSchedule)